Richard Palmer (cricketer)

 Richard Palmer (13 September 1848 – 2 March 1939) was an English professional cricketer who played for Kent County Cricket Club between 1873 and 1883.

 Palmer was born at Hadlow in Kent in 1848.
 (Note: Palmer's Wisden autobiography gives his date of birth as 13 September 1850.
 Both CricInfo and CricketArchive give it as 13 September 1848.)
 In 1871 he was employed as a professional player at Fenner's a role he was recommended for by William Yardley, the Cambridge University captain.

 Palmer made his first-class cricket debut for Kent in 1873.
-He played occasionally for the county between then and 1876 and made two further appearances in 1882 for the county side, making a total of 13 first-class appearances for the county side.
+He played occasionally for the county between then and 1876 and made two further appearances in 1882 for the county team, making a total of 13 first-class appearances for the county team.
 He was described in his Wisden obituary as a "good batsman" who generally played as a wicket-keeper.
-He collected six wicket-keeping dismissals in a match against MCC during the 1875 Canterbury Cricket Week.
-Palmer went on to play for Staffordshire in five non-first-class matches in 1886.
+He collected six wicket-keeping dismissals in a match against Marylebone Cricket Club (MCC) during the 1875 Canterbury Cricket Week.
+Palmer went on to play for Staffordshire in five minor matches in 1886.

 Palmer died at Lower Halstow near Sittingbourne in 1939 aged 90.